dovedb/DoveDB_MVP/README.md

 2. Ensure either `OpenGauss` or `PostgreSQL` is installed.

+You have two options for installing the database management system as the engine of index storage: `OpenGauss` or `PostgreSQL`.
+Choose the one that best suits your needs.

+- Option1: `OpenGauss`

+To install `OpenGauss`, please follow the installation instructions provided in the [official documentation](https://docs.opengauss.org/zh/docs/3.1.0/docs/installation/installation.html).

+- Option2: `PostgreSQL`

+Alternatively, you can install `PostgreSQL` by following the steps outlined in the official PostgreSQL documentation.
+You can find the [installation guide here](https://www.postgresql.org/download/).

 3. Install the necessary dependencies provided in the requirements.txt.
 ```bash
 cd src && pip install -r requirements.txt